korpling/md-slides-template/README.md

 This is a template to create presentations written in Markdown and compile them to HTML with [reveal.js](https://revealjs.com/).
-It uses a style similar to the LaTex templates for the corpus linguistic group (Junicode font, Humboldt Universität zu Berlin logo and colors).
+It uses a style similar to the LaTex templates for the corpus linguistics group (Junicode font, Humboldt Universität zu Berlin logo and colors).
 Remember to follow the [HU guidelines](https://www.hu-berlin.de/de/hu-intern/design/downloads/logo/standardseite) when using the logo.

 # Prerequisites